acgetchell/acgetchell.github.io-archive/source/_posts/2013-12-07-iterations.markdown

 Prismbreak++
 ------------

 We all kinda knew it.
 The internet is a vast info-trawl for almost anything, but especially all the private info people are trading away for services.
-Getting your own independent network identity is just the [first step][50], but there are many, many others, and quite a few inconviences.
-After all there's a reason folks want to use the privacy-invading "free" services, and no I don't want to Linux for my laptop.
+Getting your own independent network identity is just the [first step][50], but there are many, many others (such as using [TrueCrypt][16] for any cloud file storage on any files you care to keep private).
+There are also quite a few inconviences; after all there's a reason folks use the privacy-invading "[free][51]" services, and no I don't want Linux for my primary laptop.
 I'll (possibly) have more to say on this later.

 Martial Arts++
 --------------